Shaylin-8bit/Shaylin-8bit/README.md

 ---

-As a former moderator for the Codecademy community's discord, and an admin on the Project Nu forums, you may find be bouncing around there, learning what I can and looking for places to help others learn.
+As a current moderator on the <a href="https://projectnu.org" target="_blank">Project Nu Forums</a> and <a href="https://discord.com/invite/pQH6Qd4zKm" target="_blank"> Project Nu Discord </a>, you may find be bouncing around there, learning what I can and looking for places to help others learn.

 You can find me here on Github,<br>
 and <a href="https://replit.com/@ShaylinTRK" target="_blank"> here </a> on replit.<br>